BrainCMS/Arcturus-Plugins/PNGCamera/README.md

 Once Arcturus is open type `stop` to close, we do this to import the needed SQL modifications.

-Go to your Database and open the `emulator_config` table.
+Go to your Database and open the `emulator_settings` table.

 Then edit the following: